catherinesu-png/catherinesu-png/README.md

 Hi, I’m Catherine! <br/>
 I'm a junior at Columbia Engineering studying Applied Physics.
 My email is cgs2171@columbia.edu.<br/>
-Fun fact: I love broccoli.
+Fun fact: Broccoli is my favorite food.

 <!---
 catherinesu-png/catherinesu-png is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.